ascendtech/gwt-gradle/README.md

-Requires Java 11
+Requires Java 11 and tested on Gradle 7.x only

-Use version 0.5.32 for Gradle 6.8 and version 0.7.1 for Gradle 7.x

 See below for npm plugin